Welcome New Riders! And congratulations on taking the first step toward using Tri Delta Transit.

 Mobility devices are not required to use the bus ramps and lifts.
 Lifts are available to all passengers who need extra assistance upon request.

 Tri Delta Transit is proud to be the first bus operator in America to designate a special area on public buses for passengers using strollers.
 To board the bus with a stroller, ask the driver to deploy the ramp or lift to assist you with boarding.
 Once on board, proceed to the stroller area located just behind the wheelchair area.
 Children may remain in the strollers while in this area.
 If the stroller area is full, strollers may occupy the wheelchair area.
 However, if a wheelchair passenger boards the bus and needs that space, the stroller must be folded and placed out of the aisle.
 Stroller areas are located on all 40-foot buses and can accommodate two strollers.

-All passes sold and used on Tri Delta Transit buses are magnetic stripe passes and are issued and accepted by the fare box.
+Tri Delta Transit sells magnetic stripe passes that are issued and accepted by the fare box.
 The fare box allows access to multiple types of passes, faster boarding and fewer ticket-related problems.
 To learn how to use the fare box, watch the video.

 Tri Delta Transit will be operating a holiday (Sunday) schedule on the following days.
 Only routes 392, 393, 394 & 395 will be in service:

 Please plan your trips accordingly and enjoy the holidays.

 Tri Delta Transit estará operando en horario de (Domingo) en los dias siguientes.
 Solamente las Rutas 392, 393, 394 & 395 estarán en servicio: